 Create a blend to remove the jump and transition between the two poses.
 Adjust the size of the clips, the Blend AreaThe area where two Animation clips, Audio clips, or Control clips overlap.
 The overlap creates a transition that is referred to as a blend.
 The duration of the overlap is referred to as the blend area.
 The blend area sets the duration of the transition.
 More info

 See in Glossary, the Clip In, and the shape of each Blend Curve to create a transition between the two poses.
-For example, in the transition between the Idle clip and the Run_Left clip, the Idle clip is changed to a duration of 36 and the Run_Left clip is repositioned to start at frame 25.
-The rest of the properties are left as their default values.
+For example, in the transition between the Idle clip and the Run_Left clip, the Idle clip was resized to 36 frames and the Run_Left clip was repositioned to start at frame 25.
+The rest of the clip properties are unchanged from their default values.

-As the Idle clip transitions to the Run_Left clip, the blend removes the obvious jump between poses and transitions between most body parts naturally.
-However, blending between the different positions of the foot results in an unnatural foot slide.
+As the Idle clip transitions to the Run_Left clip, the blend removes the obvious jump between poses.
+The transition between most body parts appears natural, however in this example, the blend between the different positions of the foot results in an unnatural foot slide.

-To fix foot sliding, you can manually adjust the root offset of an Animation clip so that the position of the foot changes less drastically, reducing the foot slide.
-To manually adjust the root offset, select the Animation clip in the Timeline Editor window.
+To reduce foot sliding, manually adjust the offset of an Animation clip so that the position of the foot changes less drastically.
+To manually adjust the offset, select the Animation clip in the Timeline window.
 In the InspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, alowing you to inspect and edit the values.
 More info

-The Clip Root Motion Offsets, both position and rotation, are not zero because performing Match Offsets to Previous Clip already set these values to match the root (hips) of the previous humanoid at the end of the previous Animation clip.
+The rotation and position Clip Transform Offsets are not zero because performing Match Offsets to Previous Clip already set these values to match the root (hips) of the humanoid at the end of the previous Animation clip.

 See in Glossary appears in the Scene viewAn interactive view into the world you are creating.
 You use the Scene View to select and position scenery, characters, cameras, lights, and all other types of Game Object.
 More info